Shakespeare Unlimited: Episode 65

-Our guest is Stephen Dickey, a senior lecturer in the English Department at UCLA and co-curator (along with the Folger’s Georgianna Ziegler) of America’s Shakespeare: The Bard Goes West, a Folger exhibition with the Library Foundation of Los Angeles that is running at the Los Angeles Public Library through February 26, 2017.
+Our guest is Stephen Dickey, a senior lecturer in the English Department at UCLA and co-curator (along with the Folger’s Georgianna Ziegler) of America’s Shakespeare: The Bard Goes West, a Folger exhibition with the Library Foundation of Los Angeles that appeared at the Los Angeles Public Library from November 17, 2016, through February 26, 2017.
 Stephen was interviewed by Barbara Bogaev.

 From the Shakespeare Unlimited podcast series.
 Published January 24, 2017. © Folger Shakespeare Library.
 All rights reserved.
 “The West Yet Glimmers With Some Streaks Of Day” was produced by Richard Paul.
 Garland Scott is the associate producer.
 It was edited by Gail Kern Paster and Esther Ferington.
 Esther French is the web producer.
 We had technical help from Brian Allison and Jeff Peters at the Marketplace studios in Los Angeles.

 [SOUND EFFECT: The sound of a wagon, creaking and rumbling down a dirt road]